shellywanamaker/shellywanamaker.github.io/_posts/2018-03-14-DIA-analysis-re-do.md

+---
+layout: post
+title: Re-do DIA, thinking about error rate determination
+date: '2018-03-14'
+categories: 2015Oysterseed
+tags: DIA
+---
+I re-do the DIA analysis from step one.
+I'm still unsure how to do error rate determination.
+The protocol is not clear on how to do this.

 I re-did the DIA analysis from the beginning.
 This time I only used settings used by Emma in her Skyline document that she sent me.

 I think I must have done something better this time around, because a lot of the chromatograms are looking much better.
 Now I will do the error rate calculation and finally get into the data analysis after that.